Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Prerequisites

+Deploying the solution requires knowledge of the Axway API-Management solution, to some degree how Docker works, a solid understanding of HTTPS and server certificates and how to validate them via trusted CAs.

 ### Docker

 Components such as the API-Builder project are supposed to run as a Docker-Container.
 The Elasticsearch stack is using standard Docker-Images which are configured with environment variables and some mount points.
 With that, you are pretty flexible.
 You can run them with the provided docker-compose or with a Docker Orchestration platform such a Kubernetes or OpenShift to get elastic scaling & self-healing.